joBr99/nspanel-lovelace-ui/README.md

 NsPanel Lovelace UI is a Firmware for the nextion screen inside of NSPanel in the Design of [HomeAssistant](https://www.home-assistant.io/)'s Lovelace UI Design.

+It works with [Tasmota](https://tasmota.github.io/docs/) and MQTT.
+To control the panel and update it with content from HomeAssistant there is an [AppDeamon](https://github.com/AppDaemon/appdaemon) App.

 See the following picture to get an idea of the look of this firmware for NSPanel.

 ![screens](doc-pics/screens.png)

-It works with [Tasmota](https://tasmota.github.io/docs/) over MQTT.
-To control the panel and update it with content from HomeAssistant there is an [AppDeamon](https://github.com/AppDaemon/appdaemon) App.
+´

 - [How It Works](#how-it-works)
 - [Requirements](#requirements)